Stellar theory for flag complexes: Introduction

-Along the way, in Proposition \ref{prop:br} we show that one can connect any simplicial complex to its barycentric subdivision by a sequence of edge subdivisions (no inverse moves are needed).
-We use this result to rediscover Alexander's result \cite[Corollary 10:2d]{Alexander1930} that in Theorem \ref{thm:stellar} subdivisions at edges suffice; see Corollary~\ref{cor:PLedge-sd}.
 We explain now an aspect in which our proof is advantageous.
-In view of Corollary~\ref{cor:PLedge-sd}, one may strengthen Alexander's conjecture that in Theorem \ref{thm:stellar} one can perform all stellar subdivisions before all the inverse stellar subdivisions (see e.g. \cite[p.~14, unsolved problem]{Hudson}) as follows: \begin{problem} Two simplicial complexes $\Delta$ and $\Delta'$ are PL-homeomorphic iff they have a common refinement by a sequence of edge subdivisions from each of them. \end{problem}
+In view of Corollary~\ref{cor:PLedge-sd}, one may strengthen Alexander's conjecture that in Theorem~\ref{thm:stellar} one can perform all stellar subdivisions before all the inverse stellar subdivisions (see e.g. \cite[p.~14, unsolved problem]{Hudson}) as follows: \begin{conjecture} Two simplicial complexes $\Delta$ and $\Delta'$ are PL homeomorphic if and only if they have a common refinement by a sequence of edge subdivisions from each of them. \end{conjecture}

-Our proof of Corollary~\ref{cor:PLedge-sd} shows that this is true if $\Delta'$ is obtained from $\Delta$ by some stellar subdivision (while Alexander's proof connects them by a ``zigzag" sequence).
-For further development on Problem \ref{prob:edgeAlexanderConj} and its connection to the strong Oda conjecture see the recent \cite{DaSilva-Karu} and the references therein.
+Our proof of Corollary~\ref{cor:PLedge-sd} shows that Conjecture~\ref{conj:edgeAlexanderConj} is true if $\Delta'$ is obtained from~$\Delta$ by some stellar subdivision (while Alexander's proof connects them by a ``zigzag" sequence).
+For further development on Conjecture~\ref{conj:edgeAlexanderConj} and its connection to the strong Oda conjecture see \cite{DaSilva-Karu} and the references therein.